-

 Animal Care and Control staffing is as follows:

-Our animal control officers rotate on-call shifts so that we can provide 24-hour service.
+Animal Control Officers: 5 full-time.
+Our animal control officers rotate on-call shifts so that we can provide after-hours service.

-Impoundment Services and Animal Care: 5 full-time and 3 part-time
+Impoundment Services and Animal Care: 5 full-time.

 Dispatch: 2 full-time

-A full-time Director of Impoundment
+A full-time Director of Animal Care and Control -

 What do I do if I find a stray?